Simple Parallelism Without Data Races

 function that is portable.

-We’ll get into exactly what portable
+We’ll get into exactly what portable and nonportable are soon enough.
+For

 the moment, just know that they are modes.
 Where types describe the exact